ACM20121 Certificate II in Animal Care (HSC)

 Can I get a position as a volunteer while I am a student?

-Yes, while studying with TTI, you are able to apply through Taronga's volunteer program.
+Yes, while studying with Taronga Training Institute, you are able to apply through Taronga's volunteer program.
 Please note that all volunteers must be over the age of 18 year to apply.
 However, if your course requires you to conduct practical placement, volunteer days are additional and TTI practical days must still be completed.
-Please note that being a TTI student will not automatically gain entry into our volunteer program.
+Please note that being a Taronga Training Institute student will not automatically gain entry into our volunteer program.

 I have some general questions about studying with Taronga